 - Don’t skip ahead.

 As I mentioned earlier, no one can see you through that screen.
-There is no reason to compete with your yoga teachers and the yogis they invite to act as beginners in their videos.
+There is no reason to compete with titans of yoga or your yoga teachers and the yogis they invite to act as beginners in their videos.
 You’re not impressing anyone when you click on an intermediate class.
 Keep your ego in check.
 You, my fellow yoga beginner, are the equivalent of the high school outcast.
 You don’t know enough of the lingo to hang out with the cool crowd.
 You can’t just tack on ‘yana’ to the end of random sounding vowels and expect to blend in.

 The smartest thing for you to do is accept your beginner status and wait until reality has caught up with your ambitions.
 There are, however, a few signposts that will indicate when you are ready to move up another level.
 When you can stay in Downward Facing Dog for half the amount of time the teacher does, you can start to dream about moderate classes.
 When you understand one of the twenty Sanskrit words the teacher subtly drops during class, you can browse the moderate videos.
 But only when you can do an entire beginner video without inventing your own easier poses or fast forwarding through the meditation can you press play and enjoy your first moderate level class.